christinolb/christinolb.github.io/README.md

 A lot of my inspiration derived from [Brittany Chiang's](https://brittanychiang.com/?ref=hackernoon.com) web portfolio.
 I highly recommend you check her's out it is a work of art!
 With the experience she has, she keeps everything concise.
 She expediciously delivers her worth as a Developer, in an entertaining manner.

+## License

+This project is licensed under the MIT license, Copyright (c) 2023 For more information see LICENSE.md.